bmw-software-engineering/lobster/packages/lobster-tool-trlc/README.md

 ## Executing lobster-trlc tool

-`lobster-trlc` takes two command line arguments as follows:
+`lobster-trlc` takes the following command line arguments:
-* `--config` - Yaml based config file path in which the following parameters can be mentioned.
+* `--config` - YAML based config file path in which the following parameters can be mentioned.
   * `inputs`: A list of input file paths (can include directories).
-  * `inputs_from_file`: A file containing paths to input files or directories.
+  * `inputs-from-file`: A file containing paths to input files or directories.
+* `DIR|FILE` (optional positional arguments): Additional input directories or files.
-* `out`: The name of the output file where results will be stored.
+* `--out`: The name of the output file where results will be stored.

 ### Command